 As a land trust, we acknowledge that we seek to protect and steward land that for literally thousands of years was cared for thoughtfully by members of the Methow Tribe.
 We recognize we must do more to build better relationships and acknowledge our past with our Methow Tribe descendants who still live and care for the land in this Valley.
 We have much to learn from them.

 We don't claim to have the answers, but we do acknowledge the need to see our work and mission in a larger context.
-As a starting point, our staff are reading, listening to, and reflecting on important voices like Carolyn Finney, PhD., Dorceta Taylor, PhD., and Ijeoma Oluo on race, racism, and the environmental movement.
-We intend for this time of discussion and reflection to lead to clear actions steps we can take to both ensure our land protection work is just and to ensure our educational programs are open to all and provide opportunities for community discussion on important issues like race and racism in conservation.
-We plan to share our action items as we develop them, recognizing that our goal is to make sustained change over time, rather than one-time only actions.
+As a starting point, our staff read, listened to, and reflected on important voices like Carolyn Finney, PhD., Dorceta Taylor, PhD., and Ijeoma Oluo on race, racism, and the environmental movement.
+We intended for this time of discussion and reflection to lead to clear actions steps we can take to both ensure our land protection work is just and to ensure our educational programs are open to all and provide opportunities for community discussion on important issues like race and racism in conservation.
+Our goal is to make sustained change over time, rather than one-time only actions.

 As we work to broaden the lens through which we see our work, we believe an important action we can take now is to highlight and encourage the support of organizations that work to ensure that conservation and outdoor recreation are safe and accessible to everyone.
 We have curated a list of great non-profit organizations below.
 We will add to this list each month in our monthly Enews, with a new organization featured each month.
 Please consider supporting these organizations and their important work.

 - Methow Valley Interpretive Center – located in Twisp, the Interpretive Center recognizes the pre-European history of the Methow Valley